Workers Comp Automation – Can A Claims Adjuster Be Replaced?

 The article title possibly should have included a question mark at the end.
 However, there are factions of people that think Workers Comp claims adjusters could be replaced with software – yes, software packages.

 2. Provide benefits to injured employees.
-I would have to give this one to automation – except someone has to input the proper amounts into the software – that being the claims adjuster.
+I would have to give this one to automation – except someone has to input the proper amounts into the software – that is the claims adjuster.

 4. Set initial reserves on new claims and review reserves on established claims (usually for increases).
 This area creates more hotly debated items than almost anything in claims adjusting.
 Check the two links in the first paragraph.
 I ran into a state fund that was using automated reserving software at the time.
 The results were far off from what I had expected for the file reserves.